taliajmallo/rpgs/campaigns/Spire/charsheet.md

 |---|-------------|-----------------|
 | Bonds           |
 | I | Snowball (Blood-bound familiar; six-legged cat made of marble)
+| I | Marie-Geneviève (Noa's character - I told her she'd be a Sister of St. Perdita)
+| I | Byurn (Siddy's character - he killed all the other actors in a play I was in, but didn't kill me)
+| I | Knox (Dee's character - I'm squired to him)

 ## Quick Reference
 | ? | Ability     |